ErmeviewEnvironmentalLtd/LogIT/src/READ_ME.txt

       re-write the control files to only use the file and variable calls within the specified scenarios and events.
 None of the if else logic will be kept in the output files.
+    - [Feature] Added improved support for .trd files (following update for SHIP library) and added them as a table to the database.
+    - Updated LogFormatter.bas VBA file to work with new TEF and TRD tables.
     - Updated to new version of SHIP library with support for scenario and event logic.
     - Added scenario run options input box to New Entry and Model Extractor.